SarthakGawri/codegami/README.md

-# codegami
+# CodeGami
-repo for the codegami discord bot, it posts a coding question every week
+Repo for the codegami discord bot, it posts a coding question every week